How to submit a paper

 Camera ready formatting guidelines

-Camera ready papers are handled by the IEEE production editors and their contractors.
+Camera ready papers are handled by the Publisher production editors and their contractors.
 Every conference has a link to a document on how to prepare your document for publication.
 The link is under "Manuscript Preparation".
 Please follow the steps indicated in that document:

 • Open an account using the conference code at that link